-the beneficiary has merely left his or her country of origin in order to escape sentences related to one or multiple committed crimes that do not fall under the scope of Article 55/4(1) Aliens Act and would be punishable with a prison sentence if they would have been committed in Belgium.
+Subsidiary protection can be revoked on the grounds listed in Article 49/2 and 55/5/1 of the Aliens Act.
+The GCRS can revoke the subsidiary protection status during the first 10 years of residence when the beneficiary has merely left his or her country of origin in order to escape sentences related to one or multiple committed crimes that do not fall under the scope of Article 55/4(1) Aliens Act and would be punishable with a prison sentence if they would have been committed in Belgium.
 This ground for revocation was only included in 2015 and is not limited in time.

 Status can always be revoked when the beneficiary should have been excluded from protection according to Article 55/4(1) and (2).
 This article relates to persons having committed a crime against peace, a war crime, or a crime against humanity.
 Other exclusion possibilities listed are being guilty of acts contrary to the purposes and principles of the United Nations and having committed a serious crime.
-The subsidiary protection status can also be revoked anytime when the beneficiary is considered to be a threat for society or national security.
+The subsidiary protection status can also be revoked any time when the beneficiary is considered to be a threat for society or national security.
 The final possibility for the CGRS to revoke subsidiary protection status is when the status was granted on a fraudulent basis.
 This fraudulent basis can be wrongfully displayed facts, withheld facts, false declarations, fraudulent documents or personal behaviour that proves that the applicant no longer fears persecution.
 Revocation on the grounds of a fraudulent basis can only occur during the first 10 years of residence in Belgium.

-The Aliens Office sends the CGRS every element that could justify a revocation of refugee status on the basis of Article 55/5/1 Aliens Act.
+The Immigration Office sends the CGRS every element that could justify a revocation of refugee status on the basis of Article 55/5/1 Aliens Act.
 This also applies when it is feared that the beneficiary is a threat for society or national security.
-The CGRS will take a decision within 60 days and informs the Aliens Office and the person concerned of the outcome.
+The CGRS will take a decision within 60 days and informs the Immigration Office and the person concerned of the outcome.
+However, this time limit is not enforceable and not respected in practice.
 If subsidiary protection status is revoked on the basis of exclusion clauses or the committing of a crime punishable with a prison sentence in Belgium, the CGRS issues an advice on the compatibility of an expulsion measure with Articles 48/3 and 48/4.